kendallmiller/kendallmiller.github.io/_posts/2023-05-12-dont-bet-against-the-cloud.md

 Let's take Microsoft SQL Server for example.
 I've used it at every company I've ever worked at, starting in the 90s at John Deere and up through my latest.
 It's been the very core of the business, in some ways *the business* at most of these companies.
 I've spent tremendous amounts to make sure it performs well, is backed up, and we can restore it no matter what.
 Still, if you told me my job depended on the ability to, at the drop of a hat, restore production to any requested 5-minute checkpoint in the last week and do it in an hour I'd be sweating bullets.
 It takes a lot to guarantee, at scale, you can restore that database (not the least of which is the excess capacity to have a second copy of production).

-With Azure SQL, it's built in.
+With Azure SQL, it's built-in.
 It's just there.
 Want to take your 250GB database and get a copy from 20 minutes ago?
 Three clicks in a web UI.
 Oh, you want to go to last Tuesday at 8:12 AM?
 Three clicks.

 If you've run an IT operations team, think about how many engineers it takes to keep all of the infrastructure your application runs on operating securely and reliably.
 That's a lot of staff - staff you also have to retain, keep current, and consider when you want to adopt new technologies.